unoplatform/uno/doc/articles/uno-community-toolkit.md

-# Windows Community Toolkit on Uno Platform
+# How to use Windows Community Toolkit

 The [Windows Community Toolkit](https://docs.microsoft.com/en-us/windows/communitytoolkit/) is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer patterns when building experiences for Windows 10.